CircuitVerse/Blog/content/posts/Supreeth_gsoc26_Final_Report.md

 **Week 12 - Still chasing it.** We ruled out several strong leads on the STRING32000 keyboard bug one by one, and fixed a real (if secondary) issue along the way where the simulator was needlessly resetting its entire internal state every clock tick.
 The core bug is still open as the coding period wraps up.
 In parallel, we verified VueSim against several other large, unrelated circuits (an elevator controller, a 16-bit computer, a CPU microprocessor, static RAM), all of which passed cleanly, which helps narrow down where the remaining issue actually lives.

+**Week 13-14** Finally the delay issue was figured out.
+The root cause for this was in the `load.js` file, the `data.propagationDelay` is the delay value the circuit's author saved for that element and this line : `obj.propagationDelay = data.propagationDelay || obj.propagationDelay` makes 0 as false in JS.
+Therefore an element deliberately saved with propagationDelay: 0 was silently promoted to the class default (10) on every load.
+Legacy sim's loader file already guarded against this by adding the condition but this fix was not migrated to vuesim too.
+This was identified and PR has been raised for it.

 ## Future Work

-GSoC's coding period is wrapping up, but VueSim isn't fully done, and we're not stopping here:

-- **Close out the STRING32000 investigation** until VueSim handles it exactly like the legacy simulator does.
-- **Continue hardening VueSim** against any remaining edge cases surfaced post-release.
+Additional work which needs to be covered post GSoC period:

+- **Complete the flow for Tauri Desktop App authentication**: Once the OIDC framework up, we will use the doorkeeper gem and have PKCE based authentication system for the desktop application
 - **A dedicated embedded build of VueSim**, kept lightweight for seamless integration into external pages and applications.
-- **Complete the flow for Tauri Desktop App authentication**: Once the OIDC framework up, we will use the doorkeeper gem and have PKCE based authentication system for the desktop application
+- **Further bug-fixes in vuesim**: Most of the critical bugs were fixed during this GSoC period, if there are any bugs then they need to be fixed.

 ## Pull Requests